zchee/golang-wiki/SQLInterface.md

 `database/sql`.
 Implementations of database-specific null types are left to the database driver.
 User types supporting `NULL` can be created by implementing interfaces [`database/sql/driver.Valuer`](https://pkg.go.dev/database/sql/driver/#Valuer) and [`database/sql.Scanner`](https://pkg.go.dev/database/sql/#Scanner).

 You can also pass pointer types.
-Be careful for performance issues as it requires extra memory allocations.

 ```go
 var name *string
 err := db.QueryRowContext(ctx, "SELECT name FROM names WHERE id = $1", id).Scan(&name)
 ```

+NOTE: Scanning will result in extra heap allocation, regardless of whether you use a pointer or one of the `Null`-types.
+From the point of pure memory allocation, the two alternatives are analogous and differ only in their intended reader semantic.